mchow01/mchow01.github.io/_posts/2018-04-12-why-you-didnt-get-opportunity-undergrads.md

 <p>7.
 You have little to no real working experience to show for.</p>

 <p>8.
 You have little to no real tangible projects to show for.
-See [Understanding Why Side Projects Are Looked At So Highly in Tech.](/tech/career/education/2017/01/15/the-importance-of-side-projects.html)</p>
+See <a href="/tech/career/education/2017/01/15/the-importance-of-side-projects.html">Understanding Why Side Projects Are Looked At So Highly in Tech.</a></p>

 <p>9.
 Something came across poorly in your interview including personality, body language, didn't answer the questions, dress attire, gave canned answers, didn't ask good questions, seemed dishonest, showed up too early or too late.
 More:</p>